jitterted/tawny/Tasks.md

 [ ] Make Portfolio the Aggregate Root

+   [ ] Replace new Position() with portfolio.openPosition()

-   [ ] Move "roll" method over to Portfolio, so it can keep track of the new position as well
+   [X] Move "roll" method over to Portfolio, so it can keep track of the new position as well

    [X] Move factory creation method of Position to Portfolio

+[ ] For view: show underlying transactions leading to the current cost of a rolled position

 [ ] Real persistence!